EfthymiaKakoulidou/secrets/README.md

 ### Media

-All the media I used for this projects are owned by me or by close friends whom I got permission from to use.
+All the content I used for this project is fictional and is owned by me or by close friends whom I got permission from to use.

 ### Acknowledgements